oras-project/community/governance/GOVERNANCE.md

 - To act in the best interest of the project and subprojects
 - To ensure that project and subproject development and direction is a function of community needs
-- To never take any action while hesitant that it is the right action to take
+- To take action when reasonably confident that it is the right action to take
 - To fulfill the responsibilities outlined in this document and its dependents

 ### ORAS Org Owners